jamieberrier/costume-closet/notes/notes.md

 # TODO
 - costume assignments
-  - edit
-    - add costume condition for add new dancer
   - delete
   - should costume_assignments#dancer_assignments be in dancers controller?
   - should costume_assignments#costume_assignments be in costumes controller?